meoty/xdxd/README.md

-# MVVM Android Sample Shoe Management System
+# MVVM Architecture Android Sample Shoe Management System

 ## About Project
 This Project, developed using MVVM architecture, connects to a RESTful API with Retrofit, is an Android application that allows users to manage their shoe data.
 Users can perform basic CRUD Operations.